MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 So, if you are working on a real-world project and want to fill missing values with previous values you have to specify the limit as to the number of rows in the dataset.

+### Linear, Polynomial and Exponential Growth in Time Series Analysis
+If you are a regular of this data science forecasting you will see the terms Linear, Polynomial and Exponential thrown around sometimes.

+Growth refers to how fast a sequence of numbers increases.
+In an incremental game these sequences usually are resources by time or prices based on levels.
+It is also important the concept of bound.
+We say B bounds A (above) if B grows faster than A, that is, at some point B becomes bigger than A and stays bigger forever (the same apply for bounded below).

+Notice that bound is concerned to how fast a sequence gets big, not particular values.
+Let see an example:

+A: 1.000.000, 2.000.000, 3.000.000...

+B: 1, 4, 9, 16...

+We may think A grows faster because it has way bigger numbers.
+However, after a (long) while it looks like this.

+A:9.99999E11, 1.0E12, 1.000001E12

+B:9.99998E11, 1.0E12, 1.000002E12

+Therefore B grows faster than A.

+When a sequence is bounded above and below by the same function, we say that it grows like that function, e.g. Quadratic growth.
+Again, we are not concerned with specific values, but with how the sequence evolves.
+This concept is useful because we can use it to classify sequences, comparing them to well known mathematical functions.

+███

+The holy trinity.

+Linear, Polynomial (degree >=2) and Exponential are by far the most common used growth rates for incrementals.
+The reason is that they bound each other in order (Linear < Polynomial < Exponential) and can be combined to balance the progress in a game in terms of production and prices.

+If prices grow slower than production, at some point buying stuff becomes trivial since you produce more than you spend, and the balance is broken.
+If they grow at the same rate, the time that it requires to buy something is kept almost constant (e.g. 1 every 10 minutes) which may or may not be interesting.
+If prices grow faster, it will longer and longer to buy new stuff, slowing down progress.
+This slow down is used by designers to force the player to hit a "wall" were progress is too slow, usually forcing some kind of action (prestige, moving to a new section of the game) to continue progressing.

+We are now going to proceed to explain each one individually.

+█

+Polynomial.

+█

+Linear.

+Description: Grows like a linear function.

+Example function: x

+Example sequence: 1,2,3,4,5...

+Explanation: Although we usually talk about linear and polynomial as different things, linear is a kind of polynomial, specifically of degree 1.

+Linear growth is the one most people will be familiar with, as it is everywhere in our daily life.
+This sequence grows at a fixed rate, so the different between two consecutive elements is the same.
+It is also how people intuitively think about how things progress: if going somewhere takes 1 hour, going twice further will take roughly 2 hours.
+If buying something cost 100$, buying 5 of it will cost 500$, and so on.

+Possible uses: Linear growth is almost always used as a resource generation rate.
+It is simple, it is easy to work with, and people is familiar with it.
+They also are naturally trained to work with it and can easily make guesses about how it will progress.

+█

+Superlinear.

+█

+Quadratical.

+Description: Grows like a polynomial of degree 2.

+Example function: x2

+Example sequence: 1,4,9,16,25...

+Explanation: When we talk about polynomial, usually we mean any polynomial with degree >= 2.
+A polynomial with degree exactly 2 has an special name, quadratic.

+As we can see from the example sequence, unlike in linear growth, here the distance between two consecutive numbers gets bigger and bigger.
+Now lets look at the distance between two consecutive numbers:

+3,5,7,9,11...

+We can see that although the distance grows bigger, it does so at a constant rate of 2.

+People have a harder time understanding quadratic growth because it is not as commonplace as linear in our daily lives.
+One of such few examples would be the following: in a sports tournament, each team needs to play a match against each other team.
+In that case, the number of total matches is in the order of x2 (thanks to this postfor the inspiration).

+Possible uses: Since quadratic sits in the middle between linear and exponential, it can be used both for prices and for generate resources.
+A tipycal example for resource generation is a "building that creates buildings", as seen in Derivative Clicker

+█

+Cubic,Quartic,etc.

+Description: Polynomials of degrees 3 (x3), 4(x4), etc. The same description of Quadratic applies, but each one growing faster.

+█

+Exponential.

+Description: The growth rate of the sequence is a factor of the current value.

+Example function: 2x

+Example sequence: 2,4,8,16,32,64,128,256...

+Explanation: Exponential growth is the one people usually has most problems with.
+We know that it grows fast, but people usually doesn't fully understand what this fast means.
+It is usually mistaken with a polynomial of a high degree, because these polynomials produce large values.

+As in polynomial case, we see how the distance between numbers grows bigger.
+Lets take a look at the distance between two consecutive numbers.

+2,4,8,16,32,64,128

+As we can see, unlike for polynomials, the difference in the distance between two consecutive numbers is not constant, but it increases.
+This means that not only numbers grow apart with time, but this trend accelerates with time.

+Exponential growth is also present in some real life situations, but usually complex enough so that some people can get lost on it.
+For instance, the interest rate in loans or bank savings follow exponential growth, since they are multiplied by a rate each year.
+Also the population of some organisms like virus and bacterial follow exponential growth e.g. the total population of viruses doubles every day.

+Possible uses: Exponential is almost exclusively used for prices, as it bounds both linear and polynomial, and it ensures that player progress will slow down with time.
 <div style="display:fill;
             border-radius: false;
             border-style: solid;